-If you are using wildcards then it is usually a good idea to output to a different folder to your are inputting from.
+If you are using wildcards, then it is usually a good idea to output to a different folder to the one that you are inputting from.

 Select File>Command Line... to show sample command line text which you can copy and modify.
 It will also warn you of potential issues.